 Need for Medical Assistance

 Vaccination is the best available tool for preventing measles, mumps, and rubella.
-MMR vaccine is given routinely as a childhood vaccination and is also given to individuals (especially travelers) born in 1957 or later (1970 or later in Canada and the U.K.; 1966 or later in Australia), without evidence of immunity (e.g., laboratory evidence of immunity or laboratory confirmation of disease), or of 2 countable doses of live vaccine at any time during their lives.
+MMR vaccine (live) is given routinely as a childhood vaccination and is also given to individuals born in 1957 or later (1970 or later in Canada and the U.K.; 1966 or later in Australia), without evidence of immunity (e.g., laboratory evidence of immunity or laboratory confirmation of disease), or of 2 countable doses of live vaccine at any time during their lives.

-Duration of protection for measles and rubella is lifelong with 2 doses of MMR vaccine, whereas protection against mumps gradually declines.
+Duration of protection for measles and rubella is more than 20 years with 2 doses of MMR vaccine, whereas protection against mumps gradually declines.